Balbutio/a-responsible-engineer/_posts/2024-10-08-startup-shutdown-tips.md

 In case of emergency, environments can be quickly brought back online by their team, or if someone is working late the team can adjust the shutdown schedule.
 Empowering teams to have control over their schedule is important for the project's ongoing operation.

 ### Tag for Customisation
 Cloud providers offer tagging functionality on resources, and this can facilitate some clever operations.
-For example, you could use tagging to exclude certain resources from being shutdown, or exclude certain resources from being brought back online.
+For example, you could use tagging to exclude certain resources from being shutdown, or exclude certain resources from being started up.

 ### The public holiday headache
 Public/bank holiday's get complicated in international organisations.
 We started out optimistically trying to solve this problem - noting that some governments offer a [public holiday API](https://www.api.gov.uk/gds/bank-holidays/#bank-holidays).
 Though it quickly became clear that only a subset of holidays are observed in some countries, and that teams can often span multiple countries.
-The complexity of this problem escalated quickly, and we therefore ended up manually building some JSON data sources through till the end of 2026 which can be consumed/configured by teams depending on their location.
+The complexity of this problem escalated quickly, and we therefore ended up manually building some JSON data sources through til the end of 2026 which can be consumed/configured by teams depending on their location.

 ### Don't forget compatibility with patching
 A final point is to ensure that your solution is compatible with any patching mechanisms - we ensured that our IaaS resources could be automatically powered on and any associated schedules disabled during maintenance windows.